 Obs Cure: You need to align two arrows so they point to coordinates on a map so the safe behind it will open.

-Despite the page quote above, almost all the puzzles of Phantasmagoria 2 evolve naturally from the story, while exceptionally lame and usually based around some variation of "Just click at random and something good might happen".
-The most blatant exception to this is a pattern-matching tile puzzle which locks a door.
-In a bondage club.
+Almost all the puzzles of Phantasmagoria 2 evolve naturally from the story, while exceptionally lame and usually based around some variation of "Just click at random and something good might happen".
+The most blatant exception to this is a pattern-matching tile puzzle which locks a door—in a bondage club.

 The Professor Layton series of games is damn near the Platonic ideal of this trope.
 Literally every single person in the game, as well as a number of animals and inanimate objects will set you puzzles that have nothing to do with the game world.
 The first game justified it as a plot point (all of the townspeople are robots created for the baron's daughter; the puzzles they ask you are to prove your worth as a protector for her.
 Now, why they think that someone who's good at answering puzzles would be a good guardian for Flora...), the next two gave handwaves, but the fourth finally gave up trying to explain it.
 The out-of-setting reason for this, incidentally, is that the game is actually inspired by a series of puzzle books... you might have read that sort of book as a kid, they typically have a puzzle a page with (sometimes) a loose plot linking them together, or a few sentences of humorous framing text.
 For the 'genre', this is expected.